-The post-fit "residuals" $\hat{\boldsymbol{\varepsilon}} = \boldsymbol{y} - A\hat{\boldsymbol{x}}$ from the time series analysis (ATS) are differences between the observed and (parametrically) modeled time series and indicate how well the model fits the data.
+The post-fit "residuals" $\hat{\boldsymbol{\varepsilon}} = \boldsymbol{y} - A\hat{\boldsymbol{x}}$ from the time series analysis (ATS) are differences between the observed and (parametrically) modeled time series parameters and indicate how well the model fits the data.
 The residual time series are not subject to the post-ATS step (section 2.1.9).
-There are residual time series for the cleaned and filtered time series (sections 2.1.6 and 2.1.7).
+There are residual time series for the cleaned and filtered time series.
 They are detrended by definition since the slope is one of the estimated parameters.

-The daily NEU residuals from the JPL, SIO and Combination ATS processes make up the "Clean_ResidNeu" time series (section 2.2).
+The daily NEU residuals from the JPL, SOPAC and Combination ATS processes make up the "Clean ResidNeu" time series (section 2.2).